-Our aims are to promote a fairer, more sustainable way of living ,encouraging locally-based food production and environmental awareness.
+Our aims are to promote a more sustainable way of living ,encouraging locally-based food production and environmental awareness.

-We are holding Plant and Produce Sales on most Saturday mornings during the summer from 10am till Noon.
+We hold Plant and Produce Sales on most Saturday mornings during the summer from 10am till Noon.
 We begin the season with our Seedling Sales in April and plan to hold a sale each Saturday morning during the spring and summer.
 These are now be held at the entrance to the Lord Combermere Car Park, with the kind permission of Allan and Jo Brown of the Lord Combermere, Come along and see us!
 Check whether an ADAPT Plant and Produce Sales is being held next Saturday by clicking here.
 We are often represented at village events.

 We also have a 'Recipe of the Month' (featuring seasonal produce) on the village website 'Audlem online' and arrange visits to gardens and places of interest during the summer.